 Ask for references from Vancouver businesses in a similar size range and industry.
 A firm that primarily manages large enterprise environments may not structure their engagement model appropriately for a 40-person professional services firm, and vice versa.

 A reference call takes 15 minutes and tells you more about day-to-day service quality than any sales presentation.
+Ask about response quality, documentation, and what happens when something goes wrong, not only whether they like the provider.

 Contract terms: length, exit, and pricing